-A tank-style water heater should last eight to 15 years, and a tankless unit has at least a 20-year lifespan.
+A tank-style water heater should last 8 to 15 years, and a tankless unit has at least a 20-year lifespan.
 Homeowners can extend the length of a water heater’s life by scheduling regular maintenance and replacing the unit’s anode rod, which protects the unit from corrosion and typically lasts around 5 years.

 Q. Do I have to hire a professional to install a water heater?

 It is recommended to hire a professional to install a new water heater.
-Professional water heater installation will ensure the heater is installed correctly and is up to building codes.
-Due to the required labor and intensive knowledge required, hiring a professional is safer than DIY-ing the install, and it will avoid any potential hazards that come from working on gas lines or doing electrical work.
+Professional water heater installation will ensure the heater is installed correctly and is up to current building codes.
+Because of the labor and extensive knowledge this project requires, hiring a professional is safer than DIY-ing the install, and it will avoid any potential hazards that come from working on gas lines or doing electrical work.

 Q. How long does it take to install a new water heater?